mckennapsean/dissertation/content/02-background.md

 @Moere2011], and this balanced mixture is what we sought in the synthesis of the design activity framework.
-An **engineering design process** begins with a problem definition, where the overall process is largely sequential and convergent towards a single solution [@Lowgren1995].
-On the other hand, a **creative design process** begins with more gradual problem scoping, and the process has many overlapping activities where many different possibilities are explored before choosing a single solution [@Lowgren1995].
+An **engineering design process** begins with a problem definition, where the overall process is largely sequential and convergent toward a single solution [@Lowgren1995].
+On the other hand, a **creative design process** begins with more gradual problem scoping, and the process has many overlapping activities in which many different possibilities are explored before choosing a single solution [@Lowgren1995].
 An example of a creative model is Pugh's process, a design funnel [@pugh1991total] that begins with concept generation and controlled convergence iterating over time until a final concept is reached [@buxton2010sketching].
-Additionally, sketching is a crucial aspect for creative design processes, as sketching is not about the drawing but as an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
+Additionally, sketching is a crucial aspect for creative design processes, as sketching is not about the drawing but rather is an activity involving generation, brainstorming, learning, reasoning, and design thinking [@buxton2010sketching].
 As recognized by researchers in the design [@Howard2008], HCI [@Wolf2006; @Lowgren1995], and visualization [@Moere2011] communities, the combination and balanced mixture of